TanDongXu/Fission-DNN/README.md

 >Compile
 >-------
->Depend on opencv, google protobuf, google glog, LMDB, cudnn and cuda
+>1.Depend on opencv, google protobuf, google glog, LMDB, cudnn and cuda
->You can compile the code on windows or linux.
+>2.You can compile the code on windows or linux.
->Some library install:
+>3.Some library install:
->sudo  apt-get install libprotobuf-dev libopencv-dev protobuf-compiler libatlas-base-dev libgoogle-glog-dev liblmdb-dev
+>  sudo  apt-get install libprotobuf-dev libopencv-dev protobuf-compiler libatlas-base-dev libgoogle-glog-dev liblmdb-dev

 ###GPU compute
 >* capability 2.0